MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Creating-jobs-Attract.md

 career site) or to LinkedIn.
 The Attract team continually works to partner with job board aggregators so this list will expand over time.

-To learn more about job posting refer to the Career Site document.
+To learn more about job posting refer to the [Career Site functionality in Attract](./CareerSite.md) topic.

-**Note:** Job Posting functionality is only available with the Comprehensive Hiring Add-on for Attract.
+[!NOTE] Job Posting functionality is only available with the Comprehensive Hiring Add-on for Attract.

 **Activate**